-Current subscribers and those who wish to subscribe to the Eastern Caribbean AIP service should visit our website at https://caa.gov.tt/eaip-acquisition-form/ and follow the instructions for annual AIP subscription.
-On receipt of the acquisition record by the TTCAA, purchasing subscribers will be provided with a proforma invoice.
+Current subscribers and those who wish to subscribe to the Eastern Caribbean AIP service should visit our website at https://caa.gov.tt and follow the instructions for annual AIP subscription.
+On receipt of the acquisition request by the TTCAA, purchasing subscribers will be provided with a proforma invoice.